truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 If you want LDAP server users to access the SMB share, go to **Credentials > Directory Services**.
 If an LDAP server is configured, select the server and click **Edit** to display the **LDAP** configuration screen.
 If not configured, click **Configure LDAP** to display the **LDAP** configuration screen.
-Click **Advanced Options** and select **Samba Schema (DEPRECATED - see help text**.
+Click **Advanced Options** and select **Samba Schema (DEPRECATED - see the help text**.
 {{< hint warning >}}
-Only set LDAP authenication for SMB share is required and the LDAP server is already configured with Samba attributes.
+Only set LDAP authentication for SMB share is required and the LDAP server is configured with Samba attributes.
 Support for **Samba Schema** is [officially deprecated in Samba 4.13](https://www.samba.org/samba/history/samba-4.13.0.html).
-This feature will be removed after Samba 4.14.
+This feature is removed after Samba 4.14.
 Users should begin upgrading legacy Samba domains to Samba AD domains.
 {{< /hint >}}
 Local TrueNAS user accounts no longer have access to the share.